-“A polo handicap is a passport to the world:” -Winston Churchill
+A Polo handicap is a passport to the world.

-I have already globetrotted as a stewardess and I want to do it all again on horseback.
+I have already globe trotted as a stewardess and I want to do it all again on horseback.
 It only takes a second to get hooked on polo; that second for me was at the Palermo Open in 2010 and polo has been on my mind ever since.
-My ‘Flying for a living, travelling for Polo’ lifestyle has taken me to many places.
-I have watched all levels of polo in several countries and continents, but this year in March, I decided it was time for me to get on a horse and learn the sport I love, with such passion.
+My ‘Flying for a living, traveling for Polo’ lifestyle has taken me to many places.
+I have watched all levels of polo in several countries and continents, but this year in March, I decided it was time for me to get on a horse and learn the sport I love with such passion.
 I want to share my journey and hopefully inspire other girls to get up from the sidelines and take up this amazing sport.

-So I showed up to my first riding lesson at the show jumping school full of excitement and eagerness to learn.
-I explained to the teacher that; “my goal is to play polo” he gave me a weird look, laughed and said Are you serious?”
+I showed up to my first riding lesson at the show jumping school full of excitement and eagerness to learn.
+I explained to the teacher that my goal is to play polo, he gave me a weird look, laughed, and said, “Are you serious?”
 I guess I didn’t quite look the part.
 I got on the horse, a jumpy (pun intended) little mare by the name of Tess.
 I felt like millions of butterflies had taken residence in my belly.
 I laughed at myself thinking that I must have looked like a sack of potatoes, as I did not have a clue what I was doing.
-I started going through all the things I had learned online “hug the horse with your legs” “shoulders back, heels down, relax your arms.’
+I started going through all the things I had learned online—‘hug the horse with your legs,’ and, ‘shoulders back, heels down, relax your arms.’

-After a few weeks of basic riding lessons I felt ready and eager to get a mallet and hit a ball.
-In April I had already planned a trip to Florida for the US Open Final, so I immediately booked some lessons at the Grand Champions Polo Club with Juan Bollini.
+After a few weeks of basic riding lessons, I felt ready and eager to get a mallet and hit a ball.
+In April, I had already planned a trip to Florida for the US Open Final, so I immediately booked some lessons at the Grand Champions Polo Club with Juan Bollini.

-The essence of polo
+The Essence of Polo

-Nothing is quite like the feeling of cantering down a polo field with the soft breeze on your face, the pounding of your heart in your chest, the heavy breathing of the horse and everything just comes together in a perfect symphony; time slows down, your senses are sharpened, the adrenaline is pumping, you see the ball, aim towards it, set your mallet up high, chest forward, legs tight, connect with the horse, swing the mallet in pendulum and “clack” the wonderful sound of hitting the ball right in the sweet spot.
-That is the joy of playing polo.
+Nothing is quite like the feeling of cantering down a polo field with the soft breeze on your face, the pounding of your heart in your chest, the heavy breathing of the horse, and everything just comes together in a perfect symphony.
+Time slows down, your senses are sharpened, the adrenaline is pumping, you see the ball, aim towards it, set your mallet up high, chest forward, legs tight, connect with the horse, swing the mallet in pendulum, and “clack”—the wonderful sound of hitting the ball right in the sweet spot.
+That is the joy of playing Polo.

-Polo is not just a sport it’s a lifestyle
+Polo is not just a sport—it’s a lifestyle

-Often when something becomes a passion it takes over every aspect of your life.
+Often, when something becomes a passion, it takes over every aspect of your life.
 This is why we say that polo is a lifestyle and not just a sport.
 It is pretty clear how polo has impacted my world and that 99% of what goes through my mind is somehow related to polo.
-Somehow I always manage to get myself involved, no matter where I am.
-So naturally my trip to London in June had a fully packed schedule of very diversified polo experiences showing me all sides of the game.
+Somehow, I always manage to get myself involved, no matter where I am.
+So naturally, my trip to London in June had a fully packed schedule of very diversified polo experiences, showing me all sides of the game.

 Now that I have a new flying job in Europe and will soon be in London, I look forward to lots of polo everything!
-Playing, watching, organizing, writing and reading about polo and anything else that has any connection to my passion.
-Cheers to an awesome year ahead, chukker on!
+Playing, watching, organizing, writing, and reading about Polo and anything else that has any connection to my passion.